SolidLabResearch/WhatsInAPod/content/comparison.md

 Of course,
-quadstore-based storage can also be applied, in which case the fourth element of each quad typically indicates the document to which it belongs (and, hence, the associated metadata such as permissions).
+quadstore-based storage can also be applied, in which case the fourth element of each quad is usually necessary to indicate the document to which it belongs (and, hence, the associated metadata such as permissions).
 The benefit of the latter
 is that they might enable higher performance for derived APIs,